matsukay/TicTacToe/README.md

 # TicTacToe
-Simple 2 Player TicTacToe Game using HTML, CSS and Javascript.\nCreated in participation of Boolean's Coding Week.
+- Simple 2 Player TicTacToe Game using HTML, CSS and Javascript.
+- Created in participation of Boolean's Coding Week.